Skip to content

 1. Navigate to the CITE Roles tab.

-2. Click on the Search Bar and type the name of the desired role.
+2. Click the Search Bar and type the name of the desired role.

-On the Data Fields tab, additional data fields should be configured to be able to push MSEL information to Gallery.
+On the Data Fields tab, configure additional data fields to push MSEL information to Gallery.

 Blueprint Data Fields Tab OE